oyamo/daraja-go/README.md

 * **Automatic re-authentication:** daraja-go automatically reauthenticates with the Daraja API when the expiry time is reached.

 * **Automatic generation of cipher text** for secret credentials: daraja-go automatically generates a cipher text of secret credentials using RSA-OAEP.
+* **Singleton instance of DarajaApi struct:** daraja-go creates a singleton instance of the DarajaApi struct, which represents an instance of the Daraja API and contains various methods for interacting with the API.

 ### Getting started
 * To get started with and enjoy daraja-go, you need to have a Daraja account.
 If you don't have one, you can create one [here](https://developer.safaricom.co.ke).
+* Create a new application and generate a consumer key and secret.
+You can do this by clicking on the `My Apps` tab and then clicking on the `Create App` button.
 *  Install daraja-go using the command below:
     ```bash
     go get github.com/oyamo/daraja-go